 If your VPN is not working, you will always get an IP leak.
 So what should you do?

-- Report to your Virtual Private Network provider immediately.
+- Report to your provider immediately.

-- You will have to close the VPN application and reconnect.
+- Close the VPN application and reconnect.

-In an ideal case, “how to check if my vpn is working?” is not a question any longer.
+In an ideal case, “how to check if my VPN is working?” is not a question any longer.
 But please feel free to leave your comment below if we can help with any related questions you may have.

 How do I know if my VPN is working?

 The best way to find out is to check your IP address online.
 If you see your original IP, it means that the VPN isn’t working.
 In such a case, we recommend running DNS and WebRTC leak tests as well to get the whole picture.

 A VPN can be detected.
 As a matter of fact, your ISP will know when you’re using a VPN.
 However, it won’t be able to tell what you’re doing online because of the encrypted traffic.
 Therefore, this is also a good way to avoid ISP bandwidth throttling.

 Turning on your VPN is easy.
 All you have to do is launch the app and connect to your chosen server.
 If you want to know whether your VPN is really working, simply check your IP address online.
 If it’s the same that you see on the app, it means you’re safe.